govuk-one-login/mobile-android-logging/README.md

 To use this Logging package in a project using gradle dependencies:

-Add the following line to the dependencies in your `build.gradle` file:
+Add the following line to the dependencies in your `buildLogic.plugins.build.gradle` file:

 ```kotlin
 implementation(project(":modules:logging:api"))